d12frosted/elpa-mirror/stable-melpa/lean-mode-readme.txt

-;;; Commentary:

-;; Provides a major mode for the Lean programming language.
+Provides a major mode for the Lean programming language.

-;; Provides highlighting, diagnostics, goal visualization, ;; and many other useful features for Lean users.
+Provides highlighting, diagnostics, goal visualization, and many other useful features for Lean users.

-;; See the README.md for more advanced features and the ;; associated keybindings.
+See the README.md for more advanced features and the associated keybindings.